Local Development Setup

 # Run seed scripts

-docker-compose exec api npm run seed
+docker compose exec api yarn seed

 # Or manually seed if needed

-docker-compose exec api npm run seed:dev
+docker compose exec api yarn seed:dev

 Always check the project's documentation for the correct command.